-Professional Development Assessment (Classroom Assessment Scoring System)
+PROFESSIONAL DEVELOPMENT ASSESSMENT (Classroom Assessment Scoring System)

 - 1. The Classroom Assessment Scoring System (CLASS) will be used to assess the classrooms for school readiness and teacher/child interactions. - 2.
+A 10-minute observation will be conducted by the CLASS Specialist at the beginning of the school year to get a snapshot of needed teachers strategies.

-CLASS will be implemented twice during the school year by the CLASS Specialist.
-It will be implemented on or around October 15th and April 15th. - 3.
-Each CLASS assessment will consist of an estimated two 20 minute observations with ten minutes to score.
-After each assessment and score is completed, the observation will be discussed with the teaching staff, the CLASS Specialist, and the Campus Director. - 4.
-CLASS Specialist will keep copies of each classroom assessment and will transfer the information from the scoring sheet to a Campus Results form.
-This form will include the average composite score for each dimension that was assessed.
-This form will be sent to the Head Start Director no later than ten days after the completion of each of the two implementation dates.
-The Head Start Director will input the data received from the Campus Reports into an average composite Program Results Form. - 5.
+- 3. CLASS will be implemented twice during the school year by the Education Specialist.
+It will be implemented on or around October 15th and April 15th. - 4.
+Each CLASS assessment will consist of an estimated two 20-minute observations with ten minutes to score.
+After each assessment and score is completed, the observation will be discussed with the teaching staff, the Education Team, and the Campus Director. - 5.
+CLASS Specialist will keep copies of each classroom assessment and will transfer the information from the scoring sheet to the Teachstone Platform.
+After reviewing and analyzing the data entered, Teachstone Platform then generates a report from the aggregated data.
+The CLASS Specialist creates an Action Plan for the strengths and weaknesses for each campus and it is given to the Program Director. - 6.
 Professional Development will be guided by information obtained from the CLASS observations.
 This information will be instrumental in the development of the preservice/in-service training provided to teachers and teaching staff.